DarkMaps/DarkMapsServer/README.md

 **Delete a message**

 Deletes a message owned by the signed in user.
-Requires token authentication and request signing.
+Requires token authentication.

 ```
 /v1/<User's own registration ID>/messages/